Showing posts with label chicken salad. Show all posts

 Use boneless and skinless cooked chicken.
 I used leftover breast meat from a roast chicken.

-You can boil/simmer chicken pieces about a half hour in seasoned water.
-Or, saute chicken in a little oil.
-Just make sure chicken is cooked all the way through - no pink or red juices.
+You can boil/simmer chicken pieces for about a half hour in seasoned water.
+Or, sauté chicken in a little oil.
+Just make sure the chicken is cooked all the way through - no pink or red juices.

-While chicken cooks you can chop celery and onion.
-I like onion in salads (tuna, chicken, turkey, egg) fine chopped.
+While the chicken cooks, you can chop celery and onion.
+I like onions in salads (tuna, chicken, turkey, egg), finely chopped.
 For celery, I like pieces a little larger.
-Okay to chop veggies anyway you like.
+Okay to chop veggies any way you like.

-Now time to bring it all together.
+Now is the time to bring it all together.
 Add chicken and chopped veggies to a bowl.

 Mix in a tablespoon of pickle relish.
 Add 1/4 teaspoon of the herb Dill (optional.)

 I like to scoop my Chicken Salad onto a toasted onion bagel.
 You can serve Chicken Salad with crackers as an appetizer.
-Add a scoop of Chicken Salad to your fave salad.
+Add a scoop of Chicken Salad to your favorite salad.

 Thursday, January 28, 2016